 Under the Hood

-Kias new 1.6-liter four-cylinder engine produces 105 hp.
-As in the previous models, a five-speed-manual gearbox is standard while a four-speed-automatic transmission is optional.
+Kias 1.6-liter four-cylinder engine produces 104 hp.
+A five-speed-manual gearbox is standard, and a four-speed-automatic transmission is optional.

-Antilock brakes are optional on all models, but side-impact airbags are not available..
+Antilock brakes are optional, but side-impact airbags are not available.

-The seats are nicely cushioned, comfortable, well bolstered and attractively upholstered, and the seat bottoms are considerably longer than what is customary in small cars.
+The seats are nicely cushioned, comfortable, well bolstered and attractively upholstered.
+The seat bottoms are considerably longer than what is customary in small cars.
 The gauges are clear and easy to read at a glance.